myyan/ElasticsearchDemo/README.md

 # ElasticsearchDemo
-- this is a demp which  springboot integrate elasticsearch
+- this is a demo which springboot integrate elasticsearch